modxcms/fred/docs/themer/options/settings.md

 - Folder picker
 - Type-specific property:
   - `mediaSource` - Optional name of the Media Source to use that overrides the top-level <a href="#mediasource">`mediaSource` global setting</a>
+  - `showOnlyFolders` - If set to `true` only folder will be visible in the elFinder; Default: false

 #### image
 - Image select